Important Information, Schedule & Registration

 Do you charge any additional class fees?

 Class Card – Upon enrollment, skaters will be given a class card that must be used for check-in with rink staff on class day and during practice sessions.
-There is a $20 replacement fee for class cards (limit one replacement per semester)
+There is a $10 replacement fee for class cards.

 Skate Rental – The Pasadena Ice Skating Center offers complimentary skate rental for all classes during the semester.